albertog2man/appointment_api/README.md

  \#\#\#WARNING\#\#\#
 \#This is distructive\#

   Patch requests are validated just like post requests.
 They do not create a new entity they alter an existing.
-A appointment ID number is required to do a patch request.
+An appointment ID number is required to do a patch request.

 ```
 PATCH https://https://guarded-fjord-3968.herokuapp.com/appointments/1